apache/incubator-kie-kogito-runtimes/README.md

 * Recommended: import our code style

     * Set up formatter for edited code only: Open menu *Window*, menu item *Preferences*, click tree item *Java*, tree item *Editor*, and click *Save actions*.
 Enable *Perform the selected actions on save*: select *Format source code* (*Format edited lines*) and *Organize imports*

+    * **IMPORTANT** Eclipse uses three seperate formatters, and you need to setup each one seperately (click Import..., select the file, and click apply for each one):

+        - Clean Up: Uses "eclipse-code-style-clean-up_droolsjbpm-java-conventions.xml"

+        - Formatter: Uses "eclipse-code-style-formatter_droolsjbpm-java-conventions.xml"

+        - Organize Imports: Uses "eclipse-code-style-organize-imports_droolsjbpm-java-conventions.importorder"

     * If you don't do this, you need to set the number of spaces correctly manually.